-Presenter: Candice Tate, MD, medical director, Magellan Healthcare
+Presenter: Keith Brown, MD, child psychiatrist and senior medical director, Magellan Healthcare

-Presenter: Jamie Hanna, MD, medical director, Magellan Healthcare
+Presenter: LaShondra Washington, MD, DFAPA, child psychiatrist and senior medical director, Magellan Healthcare

-If you missed the live event during National Depression and Mental Health Awareness and Screening Month, check out the recording as our clinical experts address these important issues and answer audience questions.
+If you missed the live event, check out the recording as our experts address this important issue and answer audience questions during Mental Health Month.